 3. The host family and student are introduced to each other: they will be given each other's contact information and the first meeting is arranged by the coordinators in the beginning of autumn.
 From there on, the families and students get together at their convenience.

-4.The schools and tutors help the students with practical arrangements and everyday matters.
-The family is not responsible for guiding the student in such matters, but may do so if it wishes.
+4.The universities and tutors help they international students with practical arrangements and everyday matters.
+The family is not responsible for guiding the student in such matters, but may help if they want.

 5.The family has no financial obligations towards the student; studies, accommodation and recreational activities are paid by the student him- or herself.